 Parking after 3:00 p.m.
 M-F, and during weekends, holidays, and campus closures is free, and students can park in staff lots during those times.

 Quarterly parking permits are required for all students who wish to park on campus during daytime hours.
 One pre-purchased student permit allows students to park on campus in all student lots.
 The fee is $45 plus tax per quarter.
-Permits can be purchased at the Cashier’s Office (2nd floor of the 5000 building), and the Bookstore (1st floor of the 9000 PUB building.)
-(Price is subject to change.)
+Permits can be purchased at the Cashier’s Office (2nd floor of the 5000 building, price is subject to change.)
 Purchase of a parking permit does not guarantee a parking space.
 Student parking permits must hang from the vehicle’s rear view mirror facing outward in order to be valid.

 For vehicles transporting two or more students at the same time, a limited number of carpool permits are available at the Safety & Security Department, room 5102.
 Carpool permits are free of charge and allow parking in the Greenwood Parking Lot only.

 Motorcycles and bicycles must park in designated areas only.
 Please obtain a parking lot map at shoreline.edu/safetyandsecurity to locate the appropriate parking area for your cycle.
 Motorcycles do not need a parking permit.

 Disabled parking is available on campus.
 A valid Washington State disabled parking placard is required to park in disabled parking spaces.

 There is no student parking allowed at any time in the Visitor Lot.
 Students parking in the Visitor Lot will be cited.
 Multiple unpaid violations will result in your vehicle being impounded (towed).